Bloomington Motorcycle Accident Attorney

 Motorcycle accidents are often devasting experiences that may leave a victim with severe and life-threatening injuries.
 The aftermath of a motorcycle accident can be just as traumatic with costly medical expenses that may add to the stress of the recovery process.

 At TSR Injury Law, our Bloomington motorcycle accident attorneys understand the difficulties that injured riders and their families may face after a crash and we welcome the opportunity to discuss your claim with us during a free, no obligation consultation.
-Our firm has recovered over $150 million in compensation for our clients, including a $2.8 million recovery obtained by partner Chuck Slane, on behalf of two victims that underwent multiple surgeries to repair several broken bones after being involved in a motorcycle accident.
+Our firm has recovered $300 million in compensation for our clients, including a $2.8 million recovery obtained by partner Chuck Slane, on behalf of two victims that underwent multiple surgeries to repair several broken bones after being involved in a motorcycle accident.

 Contact us today for your free consultation, so that we can discuss your possible legal options.
 We are available 24/7 to take your call or chat online and there are no upfront fees if we handle your case.

 You may be eligible to file a case if it can be established that the at-fault party was negligent in his or her actions and those actions caused you to suffer an injury.
 In order to do so, the following four elements of negligence must be established:

 - Duty of care – You must show that the driver responsible for the accident had a legal obligation to act reasonably in a way that would protect themselves and others from harm.

 - Breach of duty of care – You must show that the at-fault party failed to uphold his or her legal obligation and caused you harm by not acting in a manner that a reasonable person would have done in a similar situation.